Four Principles for Physically Interpretable World Models: Experimental Validation

 The objective of our experiments is to evaluate the impact of the four proposed principles on the interpretability of world model representations.
 We expect each principle to improve the prediction of future physical states compared to a baseline interpretable world model.
 The success is measured by the mean squared error (MSE) of state predictions over varying prediction horizons.

-Two case studies are used to validate the principles: the \textit{Lunar Lander} and \textit{Cart Pole} environments from OpenAI's Gym~\cite{brockman2016openaigym}.
+Two case studies are used to validate the principles: the \textit{Lunar Lander} and \textit{Cart Pole} environments from OpenAI Gym~\cite[]{brockman2016openaigym}.
 The state dimensions for the Lunar Lander and Cart Pole are 8 and 4, respectively, reflecting different levels of complexity in achieving interpretability.
 We utilize classical models, namely a Variational Autoencoder (VAE) for encoding observations and a Long Short-Term Memory (LSTM) network for temporal prediction.
-The latent dimensions number is 64 in all experiments.
+There are 64 latent dimensions in all experiments.
 In the baseline interpretable world model, only the first few dimensions are supervised with interpretable physical meanings, whereas the remaining dimensions are not supervised.
-Additional experimental details can be found in the appendix and the \href{https://github.com/Trustworthy-Engineered-Autonomy-Lab/piwm-principles}{online repository}.
+Additional details are available in the Appendix and \href{https://github.com/Trustworthy-Engineered-Autonomy-Lab/piwm-principles}{online repository}.

 \textbf{Principle 1:} Here we split the encoder into the image part for extracting low-level visual features and the state part that produces values of physical variables.
 The latent vector size is the same for the baseline and the modified models.
 Figures~\ref{fig:p3}A and~\ref{fig:p3}C show that Principle 1 significantly reduces the MSE for longer horizons, highlighting the stability that comes from physical interpretability.